What Assets Can I Keep in a NJ Bankruptcy?

-Most individuals filing for bankruptcy are able to keep everything they own.
-By using what are called “exemptions,” the lawyers at Levitt & Slafkes, P.C., can help you keep everything that you are entitled to keep.
+Most people who file bankruptcy can keep everything they own.
+By using what are called “exemptions,” the NJ Bankruptcy attorneys at Levitt & Slafkes, P.C., can help you keep all if not most of your assets.

-- Up to $25,150 of equity in your principal place of residence
+- Homestead exemption: up to $27,900 of equity in your residence

 - Wrongful death benefits for a lost loved one you depended on